Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

 CSM 1.2 introduces the bifurcated CAN as well as network configuration controlled by data in SLS.
 An offline upgrade of SLS data is performed.
 More details on the upgrade and its sequence of events can be found in the [README.SLS_upgrade.md](./scripts/sls/README.SLS_Upgrade.md).

 The SLS data upgrade is a critical step in moving to CSM 1.2.
 Upgraded SLS data is used in DNS and management network configuration.
-Details of Bifurcated CAN can be found in the [BICAN document](../../operations/network/management_network/index.md) to aid in understanding an decison-making.
+Details of Bifurcated CAN can be found in the [BICAN document](../../operations/network/management_network/index.md) to aid in understanding and decison-making.

 One detail which must not be overlooked is that the existing Customer Access Network (CAN) will be migrated or retrofitted into the new Customer Management Network (CMN) while minimizing changes.
 A new CAN, (or CHN) network is then created.
 Pivoting the existing CAN to the new CMN allows administrative traffic (already on the CAN) to remain as-is while moving standard user traffic to a new site-routable network.